In business, your job is to help a buyer advance, get better and solve problems.

 Whether you sell a product or service, in most cases a client will also need to dedicate a certain amount of time to the project – and that already starts before buying:

-Even the decision to work with you or not requires an investment in think-time.
+Even the decision to work with you or not requires an investment, in terms of think-time.

 This change in attitude does magic for the relationships and conversations you have, because it takes the pressure off the situation.